Aidan275/spark-iot-ts/README.md

 ### Histories Schema
-Following are the fields for history data. timestamp, datetime, pointName and value are the timeseries data. siteRef and yearMonth is for partition. siteRef and equipName generally will be used as joining keys to get different points of same equipment.
+Following are the fields for history data. timestamp, datetime, pointName and value are the timeseries data.

+siteRef and yearMonth are for partition.

+siteRef and equipName generally will be used as joining keys to get different points of same equipment.
 ```
  |-- pointName: string (nullable = false)